theGreatHerrLebert/ionmob/README.md

 Where a slope <img src="https://render.githubusercontent.com/render/math?math=s_c">  and an intercept <img src="https://render.githubusercontent.com/render/math?math=b_c"> are fit separately for each modeled charge state <img src="https://render.githubusercontent.com/render/math?math=c">.
 The reason why ion-mobility does add an additional dimension of separation is the fact that an ion's CCS value does not always lie on that line.
-If it did, CCS would be perfectly correlated with m/z and therefore add no new information.
+If it did, CCS would be perfectly correlated with mz and therefore add no new information.
 We can improve our inital CCS prediction modell by also predicting the residues with respect to the square root fit, meaning the vertical difference to our initial value.
 These residues could be provided by any predictor but let's use our best performing model: the GRU-based predictor.
 It uses deep [GRU-units](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) that can take into account sequence specific higher-order information derived from training data.